micmacIGN/micmac/MMVII/Readme.md

        .
 Debug : -g
        .
 RelWithDebInfo : -O3 -g  (default)
        .
 Release : -O3 -DNDEBUG
-   - EIGEN3_INCLUDE_PATH:
-       .
-Contains path to eigen3 source files.
-Auto filled if cmake found eigen3 .
-You can set it to your own eigen3 directory if desired .
-You HAVE to set it if cmake didn't find it
-       .
-You can clear it to force cmake to search for eigen3
     - CMAKE_CXX_COMPILER (advanced mode : 't'):
        .
 Allow to set compiler version and type (g++, clang)